pnp/blog/content/post/introduction-to-tokens.md

 the payload such as expiry time, audience and issuer.
 ### Token usage

 Now we are familiar with tokens.
-Let\'s cover how they could be used in a couple of scenarios:
+Let's cover how they could be used in a couple of scenarios:

 ## OpenID Connect